UnlyEd/GraphCMS-cache-boilerplate/README.md

     - Use **Privileged** mode, necessary because we spawn a docker instance in our tests
 - **Buildspec**
     - The most explicit way to work with CI / CD is to use buildspec (instead of build command) - And it's already configured in this project
-    - Leave default Buildspec name, assuming you’ve named your file buildspec.yml
+    - Leave default Buildspec name
 - **Artifacts**
     - No artifacts is required for CI.
 For CD, you can use S3 to provide files to codeDeploy.
 - **Logs**